Zer0-bit/gaggiuino/README.md

 - [x] Manual pressure control
 - [x] Auto shot timer

+>Note: Pressure isn't tuned yet due to the absence of a gauge, it's been ordered and we're at the delivery services' mercy for the time being.

 ##### << Ideas are welcome in the Issues tab >>

 #### As part of considerably upgrading the project i've taken it upon me to bring a new UI as well, hopefully nicer than the old one: